manojkumaraut/mws-restaurant-stage-3-client/README.md

 - Download the repository
 - Use npm install command
-- run the command - "http-server"
+- run the command - "gulp serve"

 Features Covered:
 - Add Favorite control for restaurant